 SARS-CoV-2, a zoonotic pathogen, has evolved to successfully infect a broad host range using common host cell machinery.
-With its high infectivity and unpredictive nature, SARS-CoV-2 is increasingly difficult to treat and contain.
-In previous studies TMPRSS2 has shown to cleave SARS-CoV at a monobasic Arg site, causing cell-cell spread and increased severity of coronaviruses in infected lung cells of mice [20-21].
+With its high infectivity and unpredictable nature, SARS-CoV-2 is increasingly difficult to treat and contain.
+In previous studies, TMPRSS2 was shown to cleave SARS-CoV at a monobasic Arg site, causing cell-cell spread and increased severity of coronaviruses in infected lung cells of mice [20-21].
 Additionally, TMPRSS2’s proteolytic activation takes place after SARS-CoV S protein undergoes receptor-induced conformational modifications [21].
 However, TMPRSS2 deviations in other species with similar ACE2 receptors (compared to human strains) could lead to unfavorable conditions for SARS-CoV-2 activation.
-Therefore, we hypothesis that cross-species conservation of TMPRSS2 catalytic residues may play a role in alternate host spillover.
-By comparing residue alterations of TMPRSS2 multiple sequence alignments between various species and human, we’ll be able to score the susceptibility/severity of infection for each species, in silica.
-Also, we’ll be able to categorize each substitution’s property delta, then reflect that change in Pymol.
-By determining the molecular configuration leading to cell entry, we’ll gain insight on spillover potential of SARS-CoV-2 to alternate host.
-Which could harbor adaptive advantages for SARS-CoV-2 immune evasion and overall infectivity within a broad an host range.
+Therefore, we hypothesize that cross-species conservation of TMPRSS2 catalytic residues may play a role in alternate host spillover.
+By comparing residue alterations of TMPRSS2 multiple sequence alignments between various species and human, we wll be able to score the susceptibility/severity of infection for each species, in silica.
+Also, we’ll be able to categorize each substitution’s property delta, then visualize the structural context of that change in Pymol.
+By determining the molecular mechanisms leading to cell entry, we will gain insight on spillover potential of SARS-CoV-2 to alternate host.
+Which could harbor adaptive advantages for SARS-CoV-2 immune evasion and overall infectivity within a broad host range.

 Methods